BollineniRohith123/ExamoBuddy/README.md

 - Python 3.8 or higher
 - Node.js 18 or higher
 - npm or yarn
-- PostgreSQL with pgvector extension
+- PostgreSQL with pgvector extension (hosted on aaPanel)
 - wkhtmltopdf (for PDF generation)

 ## Installation and Setup